Can epoxy resin be used on glass? What To Know First

 Besides being a fun medium to create with, epoxy resin is also an excellent glue.
 You can use it to bond jewelry findings to your resin charms.
 It also glues to glass very well, provided the surface is clean.
 That means if a glass surface is free of dirt and oil, resin will stick to it with no trouble.

 This ability to stick to almost anything is why you can’t use a glass baking dish as a resin mold.
-The resin clings to it, and the glass isn’t flexible to release the resin, even when you use a resin mold release.
+The resin clings to it, and the glass isn’t flexible enough to release the resin, even when you use a resin mold release.

 Should you use epoxy resin on glass?